 What do all the roles we show you on Dynamic Boards have in common?
 They are all non-executive, and they are all paid roles.

-In the latest in our demystifying series, we shed a light on what’s behind the jargon.
+We shed a light on what’s behind the jargon.
 Here’s a guide to different kinds of board role titles you might find:

 aka NED, Independent Non-Executive Director (INED or iNED), Independent director